proycon/sxmo-docs/USERGUIDE.md

 - **Powerkey**:
   - **3 taps**: Exit screen lock

-Currently there *is* a bug wherein the [lisgd](http://git.sr.ht/~mil/lisgd) swipe gestures are still recognized while using the screenlock; however this should be sorted out in a future release.

 ## **Calls and Texting**
 Calling and texting is fully functional and should work out-of-the-box.
 Make